MicrosoftDocs/azure-devops-docs/docs/organizations/security/_shared/collaborate.md

 </table>

 #### Notes
-0. Team (chat) rooms have been deprecated for VSTS and TFS 2018 and later versions.
+0. Team (chat) rooms have been deprecated for Azure DevOps and TFS 2018 and later versions.
 0. Can view team project READMEs, but not READMEs defined for a repository.